Weslife2002/backend-mongodb/README.md

 ## **ORM and Driver**

-ORM stands for (Object-Relational Mapping) is a layer of software used to abstract away the work with database.
-Instead of working with raw data and raw query, user is now works with object, therefore user doesn't need to know how to work with the database driver to query them.
+`ORM` stands for `Object-Relational Mapping`, is a layer of software used to abstract away the work with database.
+Instead of working with raw data and raw query, user is now works with `object`, therefore user doesn't need to know how to work with the database driver to query them.
 When a query is executed, it will first be transform into raw queries first.
-On the other hand, database driver require users to work directly with raw queries, and the users also need to handle much more low-level concept and works.
+On the other hand, `database driver` require users to work directly with `raw queries`, and the users also need to handle much more low-level concept and works.

 **When to use ORM and when not?**